-This Volunteer Agreement describes the arrangement between our Volunteer Dog Welfare Visitors and the Office of the Police, Fire and Crime Commissioner in relation to the Dog Welfare Visitor Scheme.
+This Volunteer Agreement describes the arrangement between our Volunteer Dog Welfare Visitors and the Police, Fire and Crime Commissioner in relation to the Dog Welfare Visitor Scheme.

-We, The Office of the Police, Fire and Crime Commissioner, are committed to:
+The Police, Fire and Crime Commissioner is committed to:

-- Giving you a great experience
+- · Giving you a great experience

-- · Being responsive to your requirements
+- Being responsive to your requirements

-- · Providing you with an induction
+- Providing you with an induction

 - Providing support throughout your volunteer experience and helping you develop your skills and your volunteering role with us

 - Being flexible in relation to your volunteering hours, recognising your need for holiday time and other commitments

-Honouring the time commitment you have agreed to give us and not to expect more from you unless offered and agreed Providing training required to undertake the role including in accordance with our Health and Safety Policy Reimbursing agreed out-of-pocket expenses Providing adequate insurance to cover for volunteers whilst undertaking volunteering approved and authorised by us Ensuring that all volunteers are treated fairly and in accordance with our Equality and Diversity Policy Trying to resolve fairly any issues or difficulties you may have whilst you volunteer with us.
-In the event of an unresolved problem, to offer an opportunity to discuss the issue in accordance with the relevant policies Follow up on any feedback or questions you may have regarding your involvement as a volunteer.
-I, agree to volunteer with The Office of the Police, Fire and Crime Commissioner, and am committed to: Performing my volunteering role to the best of my ability.
-Working as agreed in my volunteer role description. • Following the organisation's policies and procedures
+Honouring the time commitment you have agreed to give us and not to expect more from you unless offered and agreed Providing training required to undertake the role including in accordance with our Health and Safety Policy • Reimbursing agreed out-of-pocket expenses Providing adequate insurance to cover for volunteers whilst undertaking volunteering approved and authorised by us Ensuring that all volunteers are treated fairly and in accordance with our Equality and Diversity Policy Trying to resolve fairly any issues or difficulties you may have whilst you volunteer with us.
+In the event of an unresolved problem, to offer an opportunity to discuss the issue in accordance with the relevant policies Follow up on any feedback or questions you may have regarding your involvement as a volunteer. l, agree to volunteer with The Police, Fire and Crime Commissioner, and am committed to: • Performing my volunteering role to the best of my ability.
+Working as agreed in my volunteer role description. • Following the organisation's policies and procedures.

-• Familiarise myself and ask if I'm not sure about what to do stay safe whilst volunteering.
-Maintaining the confidential information of the organisation. agreed including attending agreed training but notice so that other arrangements can be made.
-Providing references in accordance with v in my circumstances that might affect my v vetting requirements, and advising of any change etting status, as and when required.
+• Familiarise myself and ask if I'm not sure about what to do to stay safe whilst volunteering.
+Maintaining the confidential information of the organisation.
+Meeting time and other commitments as agreed including attending agreed training but when unable to do so to give reasonable notice so that other arrangements can be made.
+Providing references in accordance with a in my circumstances that might affect my versions. vetting requirements, and advising of any change vetting status, as and when required.
 Return any loaned equipment when endir ng my volunteering.
-This agreement is not intended to be a legally binding contract between us and may be stopped at any time by either party but written or verbal notification.
+This agreement is not intended to be a leg stopped at any time by either party by writt ally binding contract between us and may be ten or verbal notification.
 Signed: [Volunteer Name] Signed: [Volunteer Manager Name] Date: